Hyperfocal subalgebras of hyperfocal abelian Frobenius blocks

-Recently, we investigated the algebraic structure of the block algebra $\U Gb$ with cyclic hyperfocal subgroup $D$ in \cite{HZZ24}.
+Recently, we investigated the algebra structure of the block algebra $\U Gb$ with cyclic hyperfocal subgroup $D$ in \cite{HZZ24}.
 We showed that Brou$\acute{\mathrm{e}}$'s abelian defect group conjecture holds for blocks with cyclic hyperfocal subgroups (see \cite[Theorem 1.1]{HZZ24}).
-One of the key steps of its proof is the description of the structure of the hyperfocal subalgebra of the block $b$, which is introduced in \cite{P00} as a subalgebra (may not be unitary in general) of the source algebra of the block $b$.
+One of the key steps of its proof is the description of the structure of the hyperfocal subalgebra of the block $b$, which is introduced in \cite{P00} as a unitary subalgebra of the source algebra of the block $b$.
 More explicitly, in \cite[Theorem 1.2]{HZZ24}, we showed that the hyperfocal subalgebra is Rickard equivalent to a symmetric serial algebra associated with the hyperfocal subgroup $D$ when the hyperfocal subgroup $D$ is cyclic and the defect group $P$ is abelian.
 This is an analogous result of the structure of blocks with cyclic defect groups at the hyperfocal level.
-This work suggests that in order to successfully describe the structure of the block algebras with some special hyperfocal subgroups, the first thing should be determining the structure of their hyperfocal subalgebras.
+This work suggests that in order to successfully describe the structure of the block algebras with some special hyperfocal subgroups, one should first determine the structure of their hyperfocal subalgebras.